Orbitally/readle/README.md

 ## Credits

-This was build off of the [react-wordle](https://github.com/cwackerfuss/react-wordle) project by [cwackerfuss](https://github.com/cwackerfuss)
+Readle was built off of the [react-wordle](https://github.com/cwackerfuss/react-wordle) project by [cwackerfuss](https://github.com/cwackerfuss)